vanzanden/ggsolvencyii/README.md

 ## Overview

-The goal of ggsolvencyii is to show the buildup (“build-down”) of the Solvency II SCR from the individual risks, whether for standard formula or (partial) intern models.
+The goal of ggsolvencyii is to provide ‘ggplot2’-geom’s to show the composition of the Solvency (II) Capital Requirement (SCR) from (diversified) risks and subrisks, whether for standard formula (SF) or (partial) intern models (IM/PIM).

 <!--
 [![Build status](https://ci.appveyor.com/api/projects/status/github/vanzanden/ggsolvencyii?branch=master)](https://ci.appveyor.com/project/vanzanden/ggsolvencyii/branch/master)